Massachusetts LLC Certificate of Organization

 Approval:

-If your LLC is rejected for any reason, the state will email you and let you know what needs to be changed.
+• If your LLC is rejected for any reason, the state will mail you a letter letting you know what needs to be changed.

-You’ll use your Certificate of Organization and your Federal Tax ID Number to open a business bank account for your LLC (we’ll discuss this in a later lesson).
+You’ll use your Certificate of Organization and your Federal Tax ID Number to open a business bank account for your LLC.

 Massachusetts Secretary of the Commonwealth Contact Info